Hey, i completed freecodecamp beta in May of this year, last month i finally got a job as a fullstack developer.

 - It had to be either a full stack or back-end position

-- I had to like or at least tolerate the people i was working with
+- I had to like the people i’m working with.

-This made things a lot more difficult, as fullstack developers are expected to have more experience than i had and any type of remote job usually requires you to have a few years of professional experience or open source contributions.
+This made things a lot more difficult, as fullstack developers are expected to have more experience than i had at the time and any type of remote job usually requires you to have a few years of professional experience or open source contributions, specially working with teams.
 Not having public profiles is also a red flag since people can’t infer a lot about your personality or google you.
-I knew these things but i wasn’t willing to accept any other type of job, so i had to work around them, find a way to prove i would be a good fit for most companies even if i did have the technical expertise they expect, this narrowing down on offers was conscious.
+I knew these things but i also knew they were necessary for me to work without burning out.
+Most companies will not accept these requirements and i wouldn’t be a good fit for most companies even if i did have the technical expertise they expect, this narrowing down on offers was conscious.

-I researched about people in similar position to get an idea of what to expect, made a short curriculum that was to the point with very little fluff (which is important) and started sending applications.
-From what i could tell, i was being called for more interviews than normal, i had roughly two interviews every week but the result was always the same: “Great portfolio, but we need someone with more experience”, which clearly was a nice way to say “you lack something we need”.
+I researched about other people in a similar position to get an idea of what to expect, made a short curriculum that was to the point with very little fluff (which is important) and started sending applications.
+From what i could tell, i was being called for more interviews than normal, i had roughly two interviews every week but the result was always the same: “Great portfolio, but we need someone with more experience”, which clearly meant “you lack something we need”.

-After a month or two of being consistently told the same thing by different companies, i tried to give less focus to my portfolio and more towards my discipline/personal characteristics.
-Instead of focusing on what i built (which can be seen on my github anyway) i talked about how i managed my tasks, how consistent i was with personal projects like freecodecamp, how much i was into studying even if that didn’t involve web development (i also study information security and Japanese for example) and how diligent i tried to be about my personal tasks (i give chunks of my time to each area I’m studying per day, i mentioned that in most interviews).
+After a month or two of being consistently told the same thing by different companies, i tried to shift the focus from my portfolio towards my discipline/personal characteristics.
+Instead of talking about what i built (which can be seen on my github anyway) i talked about how i managed my tasks, enjoyed sharing knowledge, consistency with personal projects and deadlines and all relevant soft skills i had and could offer in a professional environment.
+Interviewers will often ask about projects, so there’s no need to give more emphasis to it.

 A while after changing this perspective on how to approach companies i got my current job, the company was looking for someone with a few years of experience in ruby/rails but they decided to hire me (with zero ruby/rails experience, and zero professional experience) because they believed i would be quick to pick up the pace.
 The person who hired me mentioned that the reason they wanted me over someone they knew and/or had more experience was basically because i paid attention to their job announcement and had proof that i was a self learner.

 These are the characteristics that they mentioned as what made me a good fit for the job, even though it’d take a while for me to learn the technologies they used, since (luckily) this was a long term job, it made more sense for them to hire someone they could rely on to keep themselves educated/would be honest in their lack of knowledge.

-So this was my experience, hopefully this will help someone else in similar situation.
-I also want to talk about some other aspects of job hunting but i couldn’t fit into the narrative above, so I’ll list them below.
+So this was my experience, hopefully this will help someone else in similar position.
+I also want to talk about some other aspects of job hunting but they didn’t fit into my story, so i’ll list these ideas randomly:

-I see a lot of people (everywhere, not only here) talking about “fake it till you make it” and i really don’t think you can rely on that.
-People know how full of [REDACTED] the “I’m passionate about tech” talk can be and it’s extremely important for an employer to trust you.
-You don’t have to love tech more than your loved ones to be hired, and if a company expects you to be “passionate enough to work overtime and sacrifice who you are to get your boss 15% more income by the end of the month”, you’re probably better off not working there, so lying serves no purpose whatsoever.
+Often times people talk about “fake it till you make it” and i really don’t think you can rely on that, both personally and professionally.
+People know how full of [REDACTED] the “I’m passionate about tech” talk can be and it’s extremely important for a coworker to trust you.
+You don’t have to love tech more than your personal life to find work, and if a company expects you to be “passionate enough to work overtime and sacrifice who you are to get your boss 15% more income by the end of the month”, you’re probably better off not working there, so lying serves no purpose whatsoever.

 If the job requires 1~3 years of experience, they just need someone who knows what they’re doing.
 Just try to prove you know what you’re doing and you can apply safely.
 5 years requirement usually means they really expect someone with experience and you’ll probably not be accepted.
-Basically apply for all the jobs you think you could do, and leave it for them to decide, don’t see the time requirement as a must, but always mention how much experience you have or don’t have, otherwise you will probably waste everyone’s time.
+Basically apply for all the jobs you think you could do, and leave it for them to decide, don’t see the time requirement as a must, but always mention how much experience you have.

 Applying for jobs is a marathon and you will get tired.
-Applying for every position available is extremely tiresome, keep in mind my interviews were all over the internet and even then i was exhausted of doing sample projects and being interviewed.
+Applying for every position imaginable is extremely tiresome, keep in mind my interviews were all over the internet and even then i was exhausted of doing sample projects and being interviewed.
 Try to apply only to jobs you really want, define what you expect from a company (remote? dental? if not remote, are they close to your home? can you see how the work environment is, what about coworkers?) and only apply to those who fit your criteria.
 It’s extremely demotivating to fail an interview twice a week and it can get to you, which decreases your chances in future interviews.

 Listing your projects without the freecodecamp tests makes a lot more sense for a portfolio.
 Interviewers often times won’t know what the test is, it’s just confusing and unecessary.
 When using these projects as a portfolio, treat them as such, polish them whenever you feel necessary, remove any freecodecamp requirements or references, make them yours and then present it to others.

 Explain what freecodecamp is, don’t expect people to know about it, a lot of them do, but a lot of them don’t, specially outside the US.